Skip to main content

 Important Notice Regarding Services

-You should obtain your own attorney if you want legal advice or strategy, to have a confidential conversation or to be represented by an attorney in court.
+Talk to a private attorney if you want advice, opinion or strategy, to have a confidential conversation or to be represented by a lawyer in court.

 More on Family Law Facilitator’s Services